Tornado Outbreak: Development

 Development of Tornado Outbreak started in July 2006.
 A PlayStation Portable port of the game was in consideration but was scrapped in favor of the PlayStation 3.
 The game was originally named Tornado Alley and focused around the premise of causing as much destruction within a given time limit.

 Loose Cannon Studios

 Following the completion of Sly 3: Honor Among Thieves, Dev Madan and Matthew Scott left Sucker Punch Productions to form Loose Cannon Studios with Ricci Rukavina serving as co-founder.

 Loose Cannon would go defunct without producing another game by 2010, with Dev Madan and Matthew Scott moving on to PopCap Games and Ricci Rukavina to found Kung Fu Factory.

 Announcement

 The game's development was first publicly announced on June 3, 2009, under the title Zephyr: Rise of the Elementals.
 On July 9, 2009, the game received a new title, Tornado Outbreak.

+Comic

+As part of marketing material to promote the release of Tornado Outbreak, Loose Cannon Studios and Konami Digital Entertainment put together a ten page comic that serves as a prequel to the events of the game.
+The comic covers the backstory and origin of Zephyr, Nimbus, and the Wind Warriors and explains how Zephyr became leader of the Wind Warriors.

 Reception

 The game got moderate to good reviews.
 GameSpot gave it 6.5 out of 10, Game Informer game it 6.75 out of 10, and IGN gave it 8.1 out of 10.